dEAduction/dEAduction/tools/github-issues/feature_suggestion_template.md

    - area::tools
    - area::ui

-   Also include the following Type label: type::suggestion.
+   Also include one and only one of the following Type labels:
+   - type::suggestion::new feature
+   - type::suggestion::refactoring
    -->

 <!-- THANK YOU, for taking the time to write this issue! -->